deflexor/qhash-miner/README.md

 | RTX 4060 (pool-listed) | 3072 | 0.89 GH/s | 0.290 |
 | **This project** (5060 Laptop) | 3072 | **0.15–0.29 GH/s** | 0.05–0.095 |

-So we are ~200 000–390 000× the *stock* miner but roughly **3–6× behind the field**.
-The reason is precision: we are FP64-bound, and consumer cards run FP64 at 1/64 rate.
-Our ablation puts the FP64 sweep at 3.285 ns/nonce and SHA-256 at 0.717 — if the sweep were free we would be SHA-bound at **1.39 GH/s**, above every card in that table.
-The listed rates sit between our FP64 rate and our SHA ceiling, which is what a reduced-precision sweep looks like.
+Same core count as a 4060: we are roughly **3–6× behind**.
+Reason: FP64-bound (consumer FP64 is 1/64 rate).
+Ablation: sweep 3.285 ns/nonce, SHA-256 0.717 ns/nonce — a free sweep would hit the
+**1.39 GH/s** SHA ceiling and sit above every row above.
+Listed peer rates fall between our FP64 rate and that ceiling (reduced-precision sweep + SHA-bound tail).
+Closing the gap is Phase 8 in `PLAN.md`;

-Closing that gap is Phase 8 in `PLAN.md`, and it is now safe to attempt: since the oracle re-verifies every candidate, a lower-precision *mining* kernel can only cost missed shares, never invalid ones.
+oracle re-verify means a lower-precision *mining* kernel can only cost missed shares, never invalid ones.

 ### Correctness

-The statevector did not go away — it is the **consensus oracle**:
+The statevector is the **consensus oracle**, not the mining path:

-- Closed form vs FP64 statevector: **0 real divergences** over 4 M nonces / 64 M Q1.15 values, and
+- Closed form vs FP64 statevector: **0 real divergences** over 4 M nonces / 64 M Q1.15 values.
-  it is **7.5× closer to cuStateVec** than our own statevector was.
-- A handful of nonces (~1 in 10⁵) land on an **exact** Q1.15 rounding boundary where no FP64 evaluation order has a defined answer, including the node's.
-Every candidate that passes target is therefore **re-simulated with the statevector**, and the oracle's digest is the one submitted — so the closed form can never decide a share.
+- Exact Q1.15 boundary ties (~1 in 10⁵) have no unique FP64 answer; every target-passing candidate is **re-simulated with the statevector**, and that digest is submitted.
-- FP32 mining is currently **off**: the FP32 *statevector* matched FP64 digests only ~92% of the time over 1.5 M nonces.
-Note this bar was set when the mining kernel's digest was the one submitted;
-  now that the oracle decides, a lower-precision kernel costs missed shares rather than invalid ones, which is what reopens it as Phase 8.

-### Profitability (rough)

-Pool payout scales with **accepted shares ≈ hashrate × time** (same pool/diff).

-- **Revenue:** ~**390×** vs stock cuStateVec on the same GPU (measured hashrate ratio).
-- **Power:** unchanged board power for ~390× the work, so efficiency scales with the ratio.
+- FP32 mining is **off** for now (Phase 4 statevector match ~92%); Phase 8 reopens reduced precision as a *filter* behind the oracle.

-- Measured live on Suprnova at Diff 0.5: **11 shares submitted, 11 accepted, 0 rejected, 0 stale.**
+Live at Suprnova Diff 0.5 (short run): **11 submitted / 11 accepted / 0 rejected / 0 stale.**
-  The miner counted ~292 MH/s over that run but the pool's own page reported **150.92 MH/s**; with only 11 shares that gap is ~2 σ and unresolved, so treat the real mining rate as **150–292 MH/s** until a sustained run settles it (see *Unresolved: pool-side rate* in `PLAN.md`).

 ---